In a pinch with little time to clean? Turn to this DIY all purpose natural surface cleaner!

 What’s in it?

-This recipe starts with vinegar, a great all-purpose tool for your natural cleaning toolbox.
+This recipe starts with vinegar (I use this organic white distilled vinegar), a great all-purpose tool for your natural cleaning toolbox.
 It contains 5% acetic acid that fights against bacteria on your surfaces!
-Although, because vinegar is acidic, it can cause some etching on granite, marble, or stone surfaces.

 Lemon Essential Oil

-You can’t go wrong with the fresh, zesty aroma of lemon essential oil!
+You can’t go wrong with the fresh zest of lemon essential oil!
 It is a powerhouse in homemade cleaning recipes.
-Lemon essential oil is commonly used to de-grease, remove stains, and deodorize.
-That zesty aroma wipes out strong, unpleasant odors!
+Commonly used to degrease, remove stains, and deodorize with a zesty aroma, wipes out strong, unpleasant odors!

 CLEANING BENEFITS: